andreipfeiffer/css-in-js/README.md

 👍 **What you WILL FIND here?**
 - an overview of (almost) all CSS-in-JS solutions available at this date (see _last update_ on top) that I've managed to integrate into a **Next.js v10 + TypeScript** empty project, with __minimal effort__;
-- a limited set of **quantitative** metrics that allowed me to evaluate these solutions, which might help you as well;
+- a limited set of **quantitative metrics** that allowed me to evaluate these solutions, which might help you as well;
-- an additional list of **qualitative** personal observations, which might be either minor details or deal-breakers when choosing a particular solution.
+- an additional list of **qualitative personal observations**, which might be either minor details or deal-breakers when choosing a particular solution.

 <br />